PDFs by language

-Cancers of the colon and rectum are much more common in older adults, but they can occur at any age.
-In young adults, they are more likely to be linked to an inherited genetic condition that puts the person at higher risk.
+Cancers of the colon and rectum are much more common in older adults, but they can occur at younger ages.
+In young adults, they are more likely to be linked to an inherited genetic condition that greatly increases a person's risk.
 Screening tests can often find these cancers early, but screening isn’t recommended for younger adults unless they have strong risk factors such as a known inherited condition.

 Symptoms of colorectal cancer can include rectal bleeding, dark-colored stools, changes in bowel habits, belly pain, loss of appetite, and weight loss.